martinsohn/LOLPROX/README.md

 # LOLPROX - Living Off The Land Proxmox

-A curated catalog of Proxmox VE binaries and techniques that adversaries use for post-exploitation operations.
-Inspired by [LOLESXi](https://lolesxi-project.github.io/LOLESXi/) and following the [LOLBAS](https://lolbas-project.github.io/) methodology.
+**Living Off The Land Proxmox** (LOLPROX) is the curated catalog of native Proxmox VE binaries and techniques that adversaries can abuse for post-exploitation operations.

+This project maintains a comprehensive list of binaries natively available in Proxmox VE that can be leveraged by adversaries during security assessments and red team operations.
+The documentation is compiled from real-world testing and threat research.

+For the full write-up on LOLPROX techniques and methodology, see the [blog post](https://blog.zsec.uk/lolprox/).
+For defensive guidance and detection strategies, see the [defense blog post](https://blog.zsec.uk/lolprox-defend/).

 ## Overview